-In some areas offering cows to girls who forego the procedure has beens successful.
-In others Imams have lectured against the procedure.
+In some areas, offering cows to girls who forego the procedure has been successful.

 The ideas behind this brutal practice have got to be chipped away over time.

-It is the only way for the Anthropologist to leave without difficulty.
-The only way to do a study which is, at least honest, and may inspire the solution.
+It is the only way is to do a study which is, at least honest, and may inspire the solution.